dustinpfister/blog_posts/_posts/vuejs-getting-started.md

 </html>
 ```

 So vuejs involves the use of a Vue constructor that is called with the new keyword just like any other constructor function in javaScript.
-I then use the [vue el](/2019/05/06/vuejs-el/) option to set the mount point of the example to a paragraph element with an id of mess.
-I then used the interpolation or mustache syntax to place the message in the data object into the paragraph element
+I then use the vue el option to set the mount point of the example to a paragraph element with an id of mess.
+There is also the mount instance method that can be used as a way to mount a vuejs instance to html manually.

+I then used the interpolation or mustache syntax to place the message in the data object into the paragraph element in my hard coded html.
+However this is just one wy to go about doing a vuejs hello world example, there is also getting into using static templates, render functions, directives, and compoents.
+I will not be getting into these things in detail here as this is a geting started post after all, but I think I should at least touch base on these to say the least.

 ### 2.2 - A Template example